There’s been something I’ve wanted to share with you for a little while now.

-Often one of the deep bonds we have with our jobs is the people who we work with.
+Often one of the deep bonds we have with our jobs are the people who we work with.

 When you are fired there is often no chance to say goodbye.
 You didn’t resign – there won’t be a long Friday lunch to wish you well or a cake for morning tea.

 More than likely there will be a swift exit that leaves you feeling cut off and disconnected.

 Perhaps your dismissal didn’t come as a shock.
 Perhaps you did something that could get you fired and secretly hoped it wouldn’t be uncovered.
 If this is the case you could be feeling anything from guilt to shame to regret.

 While this situation warrants a whole post by itself, one truth remains – you are going to need to find some way to move on from your mistakes.